The 10 Best Cat Food for Older Cats (Review)

 - A complete daily meal with a taste that will appeal to your cat.

-- Some report the food is not moist enough.
+- Some report this choice is not moist enough.

-ORIJEN Six Fish cat food contains organic and natural fish caught in natural conditions and provides a nutrient-rich diet that ensures that cats are fed according to their evolutionary and biological needs.
-This grain-free cat food is made from fresh whole Atlantic mackerel, flounder, sea devil, herring, Acadian sea bass, and silver hake in nutritious WholePrey proportions, which provides a varied and meat-rich diet that cats can enjoy.
-This food contains healthy proteins, which makes it ideal for seniors, adult cats and kittens of all breeds.
+It contains organic and natural fish caught in natural conditions and provides a nutrient-rich diet that ensures that cats are fed according to their evolutionary and biological needs.
+This product is made from fresh whole Atlantic mackerel, flounder, sea devil, herring, Acadian sea bass, and silver hake in nutritious WholePrey proportions, which provides a varied and meat-rich diet.
+It contains healthy proteins, which makes it ideal for seniors, adult and kittens of all breeds.